bw-math/bw-math/source/assignments/projects/06_SIMULATION.rst

 g.
 In the :ref:`docstring <python_docstring>`, answer the following question: Based on the results of your simulation, what is the probability of observing 9 or more heads in a series of 10 coin flips?

-2. Using the techniques described in the :ref:`project_six_background` section, simulate 10 rolls of a six-sided die.
+2. Approximately 2% of the world's population has blonde hair.
+Consider the experiment of selecting 30 people at random from the world's population and recording the number of people in the sample with blonde hair.
+Using the techniques described in the :ref:`project_six_background` section, simulate the hair color of a sample of 30 people.
 Perform the simulation 500 times.

+a.
+Calculate the mean and standard deviation of the simulated sampling distribution.
+In the :ref:`docstring <python_docstring>`, write a sentence or two interpretting the meaning of these sample statistics in the context of the sampling distributions.

+b.
+Plot the results using a histogram.
+Label the axes appropriately.
+Ensure the histogram class limits are set to 0, 1, 2, 3, ..., 29, 30.

+c.
+In the :ref:`docstring <python_docstring>`, describe the simulated distribution in a few sentences.
+What value is the distribution centered around?
+What type of shape does the distribution have?

+d.
+In the :ref:`docstring <python_docstring>`, answer the following question: What happens to the variation in the simulation distribution as you increase the number of people sampled?

+e.
+In the :ref:`docstring <python_docstring>`, answer the following question: What happens to the variation in the simulation distribution as you increase the number of simulations?

+3. Consider the experiment of rolling 10 six-sided die.
+Using the techniques described in the :ref:`project_six_background` section, simulate 10 rolls of a six-sided die.
+Perform the simulation 500 times.

 .. hint::

 	This one is easier to simulate if you use ``randint()`` instead of ``random()``!

 a.
 Calculate the mean and standard deviation of the simulated sampling distribution.
+In the :ref:`docstring <python_docstring>`, write a sentence or two interpretting the meaning of these sample statistics in the context of the sampling distributions.

 b.
 Plot the results using a histogram.
 Label the axes appropriately.
 Ensure the histogram class limits are set to 1, 2, 3, 4, 5, 6.

 c.
 In the :ref:`docstring <python_docstring>`, describe the simulated distribution in a few sentences.
 What value is the distribution centered around?
 What type of shape does the distribution have?
 Of what theorem in statistics is this an example?

 d.
 In the :ref:`docstring <python_docstring>`, answer the following question: what would happen to the shape of the distribution if you simulated rolling a 12-sided die instead of a six-sided die?
 What features mentioned in *part c* would change?
 What features would stay the same?

-3.